-USPS international shipments use integrated labels, meaning the customs declarations are part of the shipping label.
+USPS international shipments use integrated labels if a separate customs form is not required.
+Integrated labels display the customs information directly on the single label that is generated.
 These labels are transmitted to ShipStation from the postage provider already formatted with the fields and information required by the carrier, and there is no need to print additional forms for these packages.

 Basically, you'll see two types of integrated customs labels: